This page answers the most common questions about what happens when you attend for jury service.

 The only exception is when a judge decides that the jury must be kept together during the deliberation process -- that is, while reaching a verdict.
 This occurs very rarely however if required, you will be given plenty of notice and provided with overnight accommodation.

 Can I park at the courts?See the answer

 Melbourne courts: It is recommended that you catch public transport.
-The Juries Commissioner's Office is only a short walk from many bus and tram stops (the closest train station is Flagstaff).
+The Juries Office is only a short walk from many bus and tram stops, with the closest train station being Flagstaff.
 Car parking and bicycle storage is not provided for jurors, although public bike racks may be available outside the court house (bikes left at the bike racks are left there at the owners risk).

-The Juries Commissioner's Office does not pay parking fees or parking fines.
+The Juries Office does not pay parking fees or parking fines.